MathieuAvila/milendall/README.rst

        are computed as a "punch" in one of the wall.

      - Set of rooms and gates with list of structural polygons and gates.
-This starts to be navigable, although it's ugly and uniform.
+This starts to be navigable, although it's ugly and uniform. glTF format.
    * - Rooms dressing
      - Generate all graphical elements of rooms

        After this, it is possible to re-compute a graphical setup if it is not satisfying.

        Otherwise, this is finalized.

        Walls are cut into real final polygons, based on previous main structure.
 Main structure can still used to check that you don't go through terrain, or this  can be done with visual polygons.
 It's up to the specified dresser algorithm.

-     - Playable level
+     - Playable level. glTF format.

-Note that designer is given the ability to finely control every generation step.
+Note that designer is given the ability to finely control every generation step through parameters.
-However, it is still possible to let the system handle all details.
+However, it is still possible to let the system handle all details with random generation.

 Level strategy
 --------------